robusta-dev/robusta/docs/playbook-reference/actions/develop-actions/migration-guides.rst

 API Changes
 ################################

+.. admonition:: Do I need to read this page?

+    Most Robusta users can ignore this page.

+    This page only applies to users who wrote custom playbook actions in Python.

 This page documents breaking changes to the Robusta API, and how to update custom playbook actions between versions.

 Updating to Robusta 0.10.17